Family-Based Treatment (FBT) and FBT for Transitional Age Youth (FBT-TAY):

 What Is FBT for Transitional Age Youth (FBT-TAY)?

-FBT-TAY adapts the principles of traditional FBT for older adolescents and young adults (approximately ages 16–25).
+FBT-TAY adapts the principles of traditional FBT for older adolescents and young adults, often ages 16–25.
 This stage of life—often referred to as “transitional age youth”—comes with unique challenges: increased independence, college or work demands, changing family roles, and legal adulthood.

 How FBT-TAY Is Different